 1998 New putting green opened and reconstructed first tee completed.

-1999 Honours Boards displayed in hallway approaching main lounge.
-A swing area and Golf Academy established in place of the old Professional’s shop.
+1999 Honours Boards displayed in hallway approaching the main lounge.
+A swing area and golf academy established in place of the old professional’s shop.

 2001 At an extraordinary general meeting it was decided to reconstruct all 18 greens to USGA standard over a two year period.

 2002 The first phase of the greens project was completed and came into play in May.